 11. Intellectual property

-Save with the prior written permission of the Company, the Member shall not under any circumstances: i) combine the Application with any other work, particularly software; ii) provide the Application by any means to a third party; or iii) lease or transfer all or part of the Application to a third party, including other companies and entities of the group to which he belongs, and is prohibited from any use other than that granted by these GCU.
+Save with the prior written permission of the Company, the Member shall not under any circumstances: i) combine the Application with any other work, particularly software; ii) provide the Application by any means to a third party; or iii) lease or transfer all or part of the Application to a third party, including other companies and entities of the group to which it belongs, and is prohibited from any use other than that granted by these GCU.

 If the Member intends to use the interoperability information of the Application to enable its interoperability, the Member shall inform the Company in advance, and shall seek to agree with the Company the conditions governing any such transmission of such information.
 The Member shall not undertake any decompilation of the Application until and unless agreement has been reached with the Company.